yibo-geomatique/dashboard/Studies/StrasbourgStudy.md

 * To get inspiration from other cities, for example their strategies to develop elevation

-## Maps/Data considered to bring evidences to answer the questions
+## Clues to bring evidences to answer the questions

-* Evolution of buildings entities and housing units systematically produced on the past decade, based on topographic building data from BDTopo in 2011 and 2021 + housing data, on the Functional Urban Area (see Concepts) of Strasbourg
+* Evolution of buildings entities and housing units systematically produced on the past decade, based on topographic building data from BDTopo in 2011 and 2021 + housing data, maybe also using building permits data, on the Functional Urban Area (see Concepts) of Strasbourg

 * ( Brendan master project ) based on the building evolutions identify infill development and prepare maps to organise stakeholders interviews around them

 * Map vacant plots and caracterise them wrt biodiversity

 * Identify elevation in other cities and display them in their context

+* Integrate evolutions with other data to detect drivers

 ## Map production process